concord-consortium/portal-report/docs/source-key.md

 ### Details about `tool_id` in the answers documents
 It is always added by the AP with a value of `portalData.toolId`.
 And this is the activity-player URL including its path so it would include the version or branch info if that was used.
 So this tool_id value works well for identifying which tool actually wrote the answer regardless of which source it is under.

 LARA also always adds this to the answers.
-Is value is either the REPORT_SERVICE_TOOL_ID if it is set or REPORT_SERVICE_SELF_URL otherwise.
+Its value is either the REPORT_SERVICE_TOOL_ID if it is set or REPORT_SERVICE_SELF_URL otherwise.
 The REPORT_SERVICE_SELF_URL is required to be set.
 The REPORT_SERVICE_TOOL_ID is optional and normally used in the dev environment.

 Typically the tool_id in the answers will be authoring.concord.org.